-Due to the thousands of square miles of wilderness within Utah Valley's mountains, we are among the ranks of premier hiking locations.
+Due to the thousands of square miles of wilderness within Utah Valley's Wasatch Mountains, we are among the ranks of premier hiking locations.
 With six mountain peaks over 10,000 feet tall and parts of two trails over 300 miles long, there are challenging adventures for the ultimate thrill seeker throughout Utah Valley.
-This list is not for the faint of heart!

 Leave No Trace

-- Plan ahead and prepare in order to make sure you bring the right equipment and have the physical abilities to finish your trip safely.
+- Plan ahead and prepare to make sure you have the right equipment and the physical ability to finish your trip safely.